 We are continuing to expand the ENCyclopedia Of DNA Elements (ENCODE) project, a research consortium that, in its pilot phase, yielded provocative new insights into the organization and function of the human genome.
 The NHGRI is moving forward with a full-scale initiative which should provide a more comprehensive picture of the biological roots of human health and disease.
-We are also engaged in a new effort, called the model organism ENCODE (modENCODE), to apply many of the ENCODE methods and technologies to the genomes of model organisms such as worms and fruit flies, to inform our efforts to understand how the human genome functions.
+We are also engaged in a new effort, called the model organism ENCODE (modENCODE), to apply many of the ENCODE methods and technologies to the genomes of the roundworm and fruitfly model organisms, to inform our efforts to understand how the human genome functions.